-- Rollover the entire rollover-eligible balance. - Rollover a portion and receive the balance in a lump sum. - Lump-sum distribution. - Installment payments. - Partial distribution. - Defer receipt of payment, subject to the Tax Code's required minimum distribution deadlines.
+- Rollover the entire rollover-eligible balance. - Rollover a portion and receive the balance in a lump sum. - Lump-sum distribution (any time before you would have reached age 73). - Installment payments. - Partial distribution. - Defer receipt of payment.
+Payments must begin by the later of either: - The end of the year following the year of your death; or - By the time you would have reached age 73.